transcode-open/apt-cyg/README.md

 ### Signature check and key management by GnuPG

 The default action of apt-cyg has been changed to check signature for 'setup.ini'.
-Of course you can also avoid signature check by using --no-verify or -X options.
+Of course you can also avoid signature check by using `--no-verify` or `-X` options.
 Public keys of cygwin and cygwinports are already registered to trusted keys of embeded.
-If you want to use some other public keys, please use key-* subcommands.
+If you want to use some other public keys, please use `key-*` subcommands.

 ### Upgrade apt-cyg

-If apt-cyg is under the git version control, this fork can upgrade itself by "upgrade-self" subcommand.
+If apt-cyg is under the git version control, this fork can upgrade itself by `upgrade-self` subcommand.
 Therefore, the most recommended way to deploy this fork is below:

     git clone HTTPS_clone_URL